The 6 Best Road Cycling Shoes (from Budget to Premium)

 You might also be interested in my selection of the best road bike helmets.

-Santic Road Bike Shoesn/aNarrow to medium feet$Check Price
+Santic Road Bike Shoesn/aNarrow to medium feet$Check Price45253.3

-List of the best road cycling shoes with info about the weight per shoe, type of feet they are suitable for, and price range.
+List of the best road cycling shoes with info about the weight, type of feet they are suitable for, and price range.
+The scoring is based on this road bike shoes scoring system.

 My Verdict